NarduSaayman/NS-Holiday-Planner/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Requirement & Checklist

+## Brief

+I need a way to securely store my plans online so I can access them any time on any device.
+I need to be able to see the currency conversion of my choice Currency API.
+I need to be able to add new, edit existing, and delete any of my itinerary items and to see a calendar of my entire trip.
+I need to be able to tag itinerary items as either travel or destination events.
+I'd like to be able to install this as an app, but it's not necessary as I plan to buy a SIM card when I get to my destination.
+Info I'll need per itinerary item:

+- [ ] Name
+- [ ] Tag
+- [ ] Start time
+- [ ] End time
+- [ ] Cost estimate (and it's conversion to ZAR)
+- [ ] (Optional) Start location (lat, lon)
+- [ ] (Optional) End location (lat, lon)
+- [ ] (Optional) Notes